 People always ask me for marketing advice.
 With technology constantly growing, changing, evolving, it feels impossible to keep up with it all, but there are five common mistakes I continue to see businesses and entrepreneurs making when it comes time to market their businesses.
 If you ever feel like your speaking into the void and hoping someone bites back, this post is for you!
 A lot of these mistakes require only simple fixes, it just means we need to really be thoughtful, mindful, and snare about how we are putting ourselves and our businesses out there and how that can attract clients (the right ones) to us and our work!

-5.)
-We think there is a quick fix for everything.
 Instead of taking courses or doing the hard work to set ourselves up for success, we think that if we spend a few hundred dollars here and a few hundred there on advertising, our inboxes will fill with inquiries.
 Guys, I hate to break it to you, but you want to reach your ideal clients, not just any clients.
-Instead of wasting money on major websites, spend your time really fine tuning your marketing messaging, your brand, your vision, and your communication!
+Instead of wasting money on major websites, spend your time really fine-tuning your marketing messaging, your brand, your vision, and your communication!
 There is no quick fix for the inquiry game, don’t let people trick you into believing that there is.